Sasopsy/Neural-Style-Transfer/README.md

 # Neural Art Generation

 ## Description
-This is the classic paper implementation project
+This is the classic neural style paper (Gatys et al.)